corda/corda/docs/source/cordapp-build-systems.rst

     ./gradlew -DsigningKeystore="/path/to/keystore.jks" -DsigningAlias="alias" -DsigningStorepass="password" -DsigningKeypass="password"

-Without providing the system properties, the build will sign the Cordapp with the default Corda development keystore:
+Without providing the system properties, the build will sign the CorDapp with the default Corda development keystore:

 .. sourcecode:: shell